Minqi824/ADBench/README.md

 We envision three primary usages of ADBench:

-- **Have better understanding of anomaly detection algorithms**: please read our [paper](https://arxiv.org/abs/2206.09426) for details
+- **Have better understanding of anomaly detection algorithms**: please read our [paper](https://arxiv.org/abs/2206.09426) for details.
 - **Conduct future research on anomaly detection**: we list 4 important future research questions in the paper--see Section 4 to see some thoughts!
 - **Access rich algorithm implementation and datasets**: see details below for how to use them
 - **Benchmark your anomaly detection algorithms**: see [notebook](https://github.com/Minqi824/ADBench/blob/main/demo.ipynb) for instruction.